XOCX404/integrated-voice-control-system-Remastered/README.md

+DONT USE THIS FORK I DONT KNOW ANYTHING ABOUT CODING!!

 # Integrated AI Voice Control System
  Integrated AI Voice Control System allows players to give commands to AI units within their group using their voice and Windows built-in voice recognition engine, all without having to install any third-party programs.